TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 * There should be at most one record associated with each unique key.
 * It is appropriate to upsert records, meaning existing records can be overridden by new arrivals when their keys match.

-[Slowly Changing Dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension) (SCD) is one example that fits this description well.
+A [Slowly Changing Dimension](../glossary.md#slowly-changing-dimension-scd) (SCD) is one example that fits this description well.

 The name of the unique key column must be provided as part of the model definition, as in the following example:
 ```sql linenums="1"